ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/configuration/network-config-ref.rst

 =================================

-Network configuration is critical for building a high performance  :term:`Ceph Storage Cluster`.
+Network configuration is critical for building a high performance  :term:`Ceph 스토리지 클러스터`.
 The Ceph Storage Cluster does not perform  request routing or dispatching on behalf of the :term:`Ceph Client`.
 Instead, Ceph Clients make requests directly to Ceph OSD Daemons.
 Ceph OSD Daemons perform data replication on behalf of Ceph Clients, which means replication and other factors impose